 Presidents Choice Financial has been a longtime competitor in the banking world, offering no-fee chequing accounts, ATM's at the Loblaw's grocers like Superstore, and even offering free groceries with the Presidents Choice Financial MasterCard.

 So when I heard that they had pet insurance, I was intrigued but not too surprised.
+You can read my follow up article on the best pet insurance companies in Canada.

 PC Pet Insurance is underwritten by Western Financial Insurance Company, a company who is based out of Alberta and whose network expands to companies like PetSecure, Marlin Travel, and Western Direct Insurance.